Handy To Use Code Fonts In Latex Documents – Explained

 Code Fonts For Headings And Subheadings

-Code fonts can also be handy for creating headings and subheadings.
-These font families often include symbols for levels of importance or another text formatting.
-This makes it easy to organize your document into distinct sections with ease.
+Code fonts can be handy for creating headings and subheadings, with symbols for importance or text formatting.
+This makes organizing your document into distinct sections easy.
+Key options for coding fonts include monospace, where characters are the same width, aiding readability.

 6. Using Code Fonts In Tables